 The elected positions of City Treasurer and City Clerk will remain at-large and will be voted on in November 2022.
 The term of office for all City elected positions will remain four-years.

-The city received a certified letter (view Español, Tagalog, Simplified Chinese) from the law firm of Shenkman & Hughes on March 6, 2018 claiming the city is violating the California Voting Rights Act (CVRA) because Council members are elected at-large rather than by districts.
-Dozens of local government agencies in California have faced similar challenges in recent years.
+The City received a certified letter on March 6, 2018 (view Español, Tagalog, Simplified Chinese) from the law firm of Shenkman & Hughes claiming the City was violating the California Voting Rights Act (CVRA) because Council members were elected at-large rather than by districts.
+Dozens of local government agencies in California faced similar challenges in recent years.

-At the City Council meeting on Wednesday, April 11, 2018, the Council adopted Resolution 52-2018 to adopt district elections, taking advantage of a legal protection, the Safe Harbor Law AB 350, that enables cities to have a say in district boundaries and avoid costly litigation.
+On April 11, 2018, the Council adopted Resolution 52-2018 to adopt district elections, taking advantage of a legal protection, the Safe Harbor Law AB 350, that enables cities to have a say in district boundaries and avoid costly litigation.
 On July 11, 2018, the Council officially passed the ordinance to adopt district elections.

 This protection applies only to cities that pass a resolution within 45 days of receiving a demand letter alleging a violation of the California Voting Rights Act.
 The resolution must indicate the city’s intent to move to district elections.

-The City will hold six public hearings to receive public input, draw district boundaries, and adopt an ordinance to transition to district-based elections.
-The full timeline is provided below.
-No maps will be drawn until public input is received on the district boundaries at the first two public hearings.
-As part of the process, all residents will have the opportunity to draw district lines via an online mapping tool or via paper mapping tools.
-Paper Only Map - Population Units with Total Population Counts (en Espanol) can be used to draw paper maps.
-Visit "Map the Districts" for more information about drafting maps.
-Paper maps are available at City Libraries, the Magnolia Senior Center and at City Hall.
+The City held six public hearings to receive public input, draw district boundaries, and adopt an ordinance to transition to district-based elections.
+Public input was received on the district boundaries.
+As part of the process, all residents had the opportunity to draw district lines via an online mapping tool or via paper mapping tools.